macoj/CBSA-RUCA-Lookup/README.md

 Note that there are different types of FIPS-codes, e.g. 15-digit vs. 11-digit.
 The only difference is that the final four digits of the 15-digit code are [block group and block numbers](http://www.geolytics.com/USCensus,Geocode,Data,Geography,Products.asp).
 So we can query the [FCC's API](https://www.fcc.gov/general/census-block-conversions-api) for 15-digit FIPS codes and simply truncate the final four.
 See [here](https://www.policymap.com/blog/2012/08/tips-on-fips-a-quick-guide-to-geographic-place-codes-part-iii/) for another short introduction to FIPS codes.

 The FIPS -> RUCA mappings are definitely correct.
 The Address -> FIPS mappings are subject to greater error.
 If in doubt, use the mapping tool provided by the government [here](https://geomap.ffiec.gov/FFIECGeocMap/GeocodeMap1.aspx) to double-check your results.

+## Structure

+The index.html and functions.js are deployed externally, not to Heroku.
+We query the Heroku server via AJAXin functions.js.